conventional-changelog/conventional-changelog/packages/conventional-changelog-angular/convention.md

 The **header** is mandatory and the **scope** of the header is optional.

-Any line of the commit message cannot be longer 100 characters!
-This allows the message to be easier to read on GitHub as well as in various git tools.

 ### Revert

 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.